Northern Bypass NBP Part 4!

 I have uploaded these to prevent them being lost over time.

-A lot of criticism and “negativity” for the Wet Dock Crossing and a lot of suggestions and positivity for the Northern Bypass!2 days, 11 hours ago #3751
+A lot of criticism and “negativity” for the Wet Dock Crossing and a lot of suggestions and positivity for the Northern Bypass!4 weeks ago #3751

 I’ve walked the FYnn valleY a few times quite recentlY, and have been going to bits of it for decades, not reallY got anY flat open bits like that which attract the number of people who are in the photo.
 Nor areas that get left with long grass with a path cut through it.
 And I think in realitY an NBP route will have to be a bit further out than the FYnn ValleY as per the line I looked, whilst You have open land and the railwaY line that could be followed for some of it, being that close to the town also impacts biglY on several villages…